Trail descriptions in and around the San Francisco Bay Area

 Pescadero - San Gregorio Loop

-An unchallenging road ride that can show you much of what the Peninsula coast has to offer, from tiny cute towns, to world class views, to cozy country roads, without taking up most of your day.
+A fairly manageable road ride that can show you much of what the Peninsula coast has to offer, from tiny cute towns, to world class views, to cozy country roads, without taking up most of your day.
+A simple variation is also possible that is even easier.

 Fun